Skip to content

 Type Syntax Comments

 Number E.g. 0, -5 or 8.5 Can be any number.
-Decimal digits are separated by a dot ..
+Decimal digits are separated by a period ..

 Boolean true or false -